kevinolega/callcentertrainingtips/_posts/2020-06-05-study-commuting.md

 You may say that I'm a dropout.

-But after I left school, I studied like a serious student.
+But after I left school, I studied as a serious student.

 That's because I'm afraid.

 I don't want to become a loser for the rest of my life.

-And I've seen people who reach 40 and 50 and they never held a decent job.
+And I've seen people who reach 40 and 50, and they never held a decent job.

-These people had no self respect.
+These people had no self-respect.

 Nobody looked up to them.